QC Bike Collective’s mission is to help Manchester area residents ride safe, affordable bikes and build the skills to fix them.

 Since May 2016, we have supplied nearly 400 bike, lock, light & helmet packages to Beech St. and Gossler Park 5th grade students as awards for their successful completion of leadership curriculum.

-In June 2017, we successfully completed a 9 participant Earn-A-Bike program, funded by the City of Manchester -Community Improvement Program.
+In June 2017, we successfully completed a 9 participant Build-a-Bike program, funded by the City of Manchester -Community Improvement Program.

 In September 2017, we began a partnership with the Sununu Youth Services Center to provide a 6-8 session, hands-on Build-A-Bike program.
 In that time 10 participants have successfully completed the program, taking the bike they had built, a set of lights, a lock, and a helmet with them, upon their release.